klromans557/Metric-Generation-and-Analysis-Suite/README.md

 #### Added:
 - Included the `optimize_facedata_weights.py` used to generated associated weights in `_EXTRAS` for user reference
-- Included additional experimental data in `Example_Data_Directories` over extracted LoRA Rank(Dim) and Alpha cominations, as well as updated example figures and logs
+- Included additional experimental data in `Example_Data_Directories` over extracted LoRA Rank(Dim) and Alpha combinations, as well as updated example figures and logs
 - Added `Weighted Rank Sum`-Based Weights to list of used methods
 - Added my personal `Meat-N-Potatoes`-Based Weights as a "sanity check"